DanSulami7/WorldOfGames/README.md

 a.Commit changes to your branch. b.Push the branch to the repository. c.Jenkins will automatically build, test, and deploy your changes based on the configured pipeline.

-Configuration:
-Environment Variables:

-DATABASE_URL: URL for the database connection.
-API_KEY: API key for third-party services.
-Configuration Files:
-config.yml: Main configuration file for the application.

-Contributing:
-Fork the repository.
-Create your feature branch (git checkout -b feature/your-feature).
-Commit your changes (git commit -am 'Add some feature').
-Push to the branch (git push origin feature/your-feature).
-Create a new Pull Request.

-License:
-This project is licensed under the MIT License - see the LICENSE file for details.
-Feel free to adjust this template to fit the specifics of your project.